LucasRouckhout/LucasRouckhout/README.md

 # Hi

 I'm Lucas, I'm a Belgian based software engineer and technologist.
 Making stuff that works, works well and stays working well is what I love to do.
 While prototyping is exiting I love the phase of software development where you throw away the prototype and start creating the actual thing.
-Diving deep, understanding, improving and tweaking are my passions.
+Diving deep, understanding, improving and tweaking is my passion.
 When I'm not developing for a living, I work on personal projects and delve into new (and old) technologies as much as possible.

 ## I believe in
 * [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)